alex-but/fortune-teller/src/models/README.md

 - Attributes:
   - `start_date`: Start date of the timeseries.
   - `end_date`: End date of the timeseries.
+  - `frequency`: Frequency of the data samples: can be daily, montlhly or yearly
   - `data`: List of data points.
   - `pd_timeseries`: Pandas Series representing the timeseries.